Significant-Gravitas/AutoGPT/docs/content/classic/index.md

 **Location:** `classic/original_autogpt/` in the GitHub repo

+**Maintance Notice:** AutoGPT Classic is not supported from a security perspective.
+Dependencies will not be updated, nor will issues be fixed.
+If someone wishes to contribute to novel development, we will give best effort merging to the changes that pass the existing CI.

-AutoGPT was conceived when OpenAI published their GPT-4 model accompanied by a paper outlining the advanced reasoning and task-solving abilities of the model.
+AutoGPT Classic was conceived when OpenAI published their GPT-4 model accompanied by a paper outlining the advanced reasoning and task-solving abilities of the model.
 The concept was (and still is) fairly simple: let an LLM decide what to do over and over, while feeding the results of its actions back into the prompt.
 This allows the program to iteratively and incrementally work towards its objective.

 The fact that this program is able to execute actions on behalf of its user makes it an **agent**.
-In the case of AutoGPT, the user still has to authorize every action, but as the project progresses we'll be able to give the agent more autonomy and only require consent for select actions.
+In the case of AutoGPT Classic, the user still has to authorize every action, but as the project progresses we'll be able to give the agent more autonomy and only require consent for select actions.

-AutoGPT is a **generalist agent**, meaning it is not designed with a specific task in mind.
+AutoGPT Classic is a **generalist agent**, meaning it is not designed with a specific task in mind.
 Instead, it is designed to be able to execute a wide range of tasks across many disciplines, as long as it can be done on a computer.

-## Coming soon
-* How does AutoGPT work?
-* What can I use AutoGPT for?
-* What does the future of AutoGPT look like?

 # AutoGPT Classic Documentation

 Welcome to the AutoGPT Classic Documentation.

-The AutoGPT project consists of four main components:
+The AutoGPT Classic project consists of four main components:

-- The [Agent](#agent) &ndash; also known as just "AutoGPT"
+- The [Agent](#agent) &ndash; also known as just "AutoGPT Classic"
 - The [Benchmark](#benchmark) &ndash; AKA `agbenchmark`
 - The [Forge](#forge)
 - The [Frontend](#frontend)